kaubin/CS575-900_Assignment3/README.md

      grunt install

-   Provided MongoDB with a location to store databases:
+   Provided MongoDB with a location to store databases.
+Create directory C:\Windows\Temp\MongoDb.

-     Create C:\Windows\Temp\MongoDb

 ### Running the application.

    Start MongoDB:

      mongod.exe --dbpath C:\Windows\Temp\MongoDb

    To run application using grunt:

      grunt

 ### Playing with the application